The Best Digital SLR For Closeups |

 Macro lenses allow you to get extremely close to your subject and still maintain accurate focus.
 With a non-macro lens, if you move the lens too close to the subject, the camera won't focus at all.

-Macro lenses are especially designed for making the miniscule appear larger than life: they are great for capturing a wide range of small subjects including insects, lizards, stamps and coins.
+Macro lenses are designed to make the miniscule appear larger than life: they are often used to capture small subjects like insects, lizards, stamps and coins.

-But macro lenses also work well as portrait lenses, since they give you a lot of freedom about how to frame your subject's face without being limited by focusing distance.
+But macro lenses can also be used for portraits, since they give you a lot of freedom about how to frame your subject's face without being limited by focusing distance.

 Macro = Specialty

-The bulk of the lenses that exist today are zooms since the vast majority of photographers want a simple lens that they can use for a wide range of photographic opportunities.
+The bulk of the lenses that exist today are zooms - most snapshot photographers want a simple lens that they can use for a wide range of photographic opportunities.

 Macro lenses are not zooms - they have a fixed focal length, and are also called prime lenses.